erickcestari/differential-fuzzing-slides-btcplusplus/slides.md

 <!--
 Lightning Network learned from Bitcoin's approach and took a specification-first approach.
-BOLT stands for Basis of Lightning Technology - these are formal written specifications that cover all aspects of the Lightning protocol.
+BOLT stands for Basis of Lightning Technology.
+These are formal written specifications that cover all aspects of the Lightning protocol.
 This allows multiple implementations to follow the same spec and theoretically be compatible.

-But here's the catch - specifications can be ambiguous or incomplete.
+But here's the catch.
+Specifications can be ambiguous or incomplete.
 Even with a formal spec, different teams can interpret the same requirements differently.
-This is where our differential fuzzing comes in - to find these interpretation differences systematically.
+This is where our differential fuzzing comes in.
+To find these interpretation differences systematically.
 -->

 ---
 ---
 ## Edge Cases